Ghost House Pictures

 Ghost House Pictures is an American film and television production company founded in 2002 by Sam Raimi and Robert Tapert.
 It produces horror films such as The Grudge, 30 Days of Night, Drag Me to Hell, Evil Dead and Don't Breathe.

+The company was originally formed in 2002 as a joint venture with Senator International to finance the company's motion pictures.
+Also that year, the company had bought the rights to the graphic novel 30 Days of Night.